Melanie La Rosa/2024/56 Min/Energy, Environmental Advocacy, Climate Change

 Free with a suggested $10 donation.

-Triton's programming will begin at 6pm with time to enjoy appetizers and refreshments from TriCafe and interaction with our tabling partners: Illinois Environmental Council, Oak Park Climate Action Network, Triton Environmental Club, and Triton Renewable Energy Technology Program.
+The evening will begin at 6PM with time to enjoy appetizers and refreshments from TriCafe and interaction with our tabling partners: Illinois Environmental Council, Oak Park Climate Action Network, Triton Environmental Club, and Triton Renewable Energy Technology Program.

-Prior to the start of the film Triton will also announce and honor the winner of it's Earth Day photo contest.
+Prior to the start of the film, we will also announce and honor the winner of its Earth Day photo contest.